zendcrew/partial-cod-payment-gateway-restrictions-fees/readme.md

 &#9989;&nbsp;[WooCommerce Smart Pack - Gift Card, Wallet, Refund & Reward](https://codecanyon.net/item/woocommerce-smart-pack-gift-card-wallet-refund-reward/20265145?ref=zendcrew): A WordPress plugin that allows merchants to implement a wallet system, reward or refund customers and sell an unlimited number of gift card products on their website.
 These features are grouped into four different extensions, the extensions include **WooCommerce Wallets**, **WooCommerce Refunds**, **WooCommerce Rewards** and **WooCommerce Gift Cards**.
 Each of these extensions can be enabled or disabled depending on what features are needed on a website.

 == Screenshots ==
-1. WooCommerce Partial COD - Settings & Restriction
+1. PCOD – Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce - Settings & Restriction
-2. WooCommerce Partial COD - Cart Fees - Gateway Fees
+2. PCOD – Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce - Cart Fees - Gateway Fees
-3. WooCommerce Partial COD - Cart Discounts
+3. PCOD – Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce - Cart Discounts
-4. WooCommerce Partial COD - General Settings
+4. PCOD – Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce - General Settings

 == Changelog ==

+= 1.4 - 22/07/2025 =
+[Update] - Updated Framework
+[Tweaks] - Changed Plugin name and banner
+[Check] - WordPress 6.8 compatibility check
+[Check] - Full security check using Plugin Check (PCP)

 = 1.3.4 - 05/07/2025 =
 [Update] - Updated documentation links